-Our greatest problems in life are not ignorance problems, they are preference problems, and that means our greatest need is not merely new information, our greatest need is being given new preferences, new desires, new loves, as John Piper explained from Romans chapter one, in a 2015 sermon.
-Here’s how he explained it.
+Our greatest problems in life are not ignorance problems; they are preference problems.
+And that means our greatest need is not merely new information, our greatest need is being given new preferences, new desires, new loves, as John Piper explained from Romans 1, in a 2015 sermon.
+Here’s how he explained it:

-1) The connection between Romans 1:23 and 24: “[They] exchanged the glory of the immortal God for images . . . ” Verse 24: “Therefore” — that is a very important word — “Therefore God gave them up to the lusts of their hearts to impurity, to the dishonoring of their bodies among themselves.”
-So, the exchange vertically in verse 23 [they exchanged the glory of God] results in God handing them over to horizontal dishonorable passions of the body in lust.
+1. The connection between Romans 1:23 and 24: “[They] exchanged the glory of the immortal God for images . . . ” Verse 24: “Therefore” — that is a very important word — “Therefore God gave them up in the lusts of their hearts to impurity, to the dishonoring of their bodies among themselves.”
+So, the exchange vertically in verse 23 (they exchanged the glory of God) results in God handing them over to horizontal dishonorable passions of the body in lust.
 Where does lust come from?
 Where does the brokenness of our God-given, beautiful sexual reality come from?
 Where does that brokenness come from?
 It comes from the brokenness of exchange.

 “Nobody’s main problem is an ignorance problem.
 Everybody’s main problem is a preference problem.”

-2) Here it is again, the connection between verses 24 and 25: “God gave them up to the lusts of their hearts to impurity, to the dishonoring of their bodies among themselves,” — and here comes the other important word besides “therefore” — “because.”
+2. Here it is again, the connection between verses 24 and 25: “God gave them up in the lusts of their hearts to impurity, to the dishonoring of their bodies among themselves,” — and here comes the other important word besides “therefore” — “because.”
 Why did he do that?
 Why did God hand us over to this mess, this brokenness?
 “Because they exchanged the truth about God for a lie.”
-Another exchange, same exchange.
-The truth about God, the glory about God for a lie.
+Another exchange, the same exchange.
+The truth about God, the glory about God, for a lie.
 “And worshiped and served the creature” — that is, us — “rather than the Creator, who is blessed forever!
 Amen.”

-3) The connection between verses 25 and 26: “They exchanged the truth about God for a lie.”
-Verse 26: “For this reason.”
+3. The connection between verses 25 and 26: “They exchanged the truth about God for a lie.”
+Verse 26: “For this reason. . .”
 Do you see it?
 “They exchanged the truth about God for a lie. . . .
 For this reason God gave them up to dishonorable passions.”
 So three times so far he has said that the cause, the reason for God handing us over to the dishonoring of our own good, God-given passions, is because we traded God.
-And we traded his truth and we traded his glory for other things, which they are not.
-They are not more preferable.
+We traded his truth and we traded his glory for other things, though they are not more preferable.